fix8mt/uri/README.md

 ### `uri_fixed`
 The derived class `uri_fixed` stores the source string and then builds a `basic_uri` using that string as its reference. `uri_fixed` derives from `basic_uri` and a private **fixed** storage class
 `uri_storage_base`.
 The supplied string is moved or copied and stored by the object.
 The class is templated by the non-type parameter `lit` which is a string literal wrapper.
 The storage required will be the exact size of the supplied string plus the size of `basic_uri`.
-This class is the most efficient and minimal storage required.
+This class is the most efficient using the minimal storage required.
 This class can be `constexpr`
 (some compilers may require `static`).
 If your application needs the uri to hold and persist the source uri statically (for example in another container) and with _minimal_ storage, this class is suitable.

 > [!NOTE]